yogithapolavarapu/Retweet-Bot/readme.md

 I found this on @labnol's ctrlq.org and changed it a tiny bit

-Live on twitter https://twitter.com/scienceRtBot (@scienceRtBot)
+Retweets tweets with the word python in them, Working on making it more relevant to the python Programming language.

-Uses Google Apps Script
+Uses javascript and Google Apps Script